arijit69-web/BackEnd-Development-in-JavaScript/16. How internet works/How internet works + MVC + Web Architecture.md

 [Scaling hotstar.com for 25 million concurrent viewers](https://www.youtube.com/watch?v=QjvyiyH4rr0)

-- Based on the use case, the server architecture can be designed and implemented.

-- The server architecture can be designed and implemented using `Microservices Architecture`, `Monolithic Architecture`, etc.
+- The server architecture can be designed and implemented using `Microservices Architecture`, `Monolithic Architecture`.

 - All codebase in a single repository is an example of Monolithic Architecture.